Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * [roave/security-advisories](https://www.websec.io/2018/03/10/Package-Protection-Roave-SecurityAdvisories.html): a tool that prevent the install of PHP package from composer with known vulnerabilities
 * [phpunit](https://phpunit.de/), crawler, browserkit, css-selector: php/symfony task for testing (@todo ll last 3 should be a recipe)
 * [panther](https://github.com/symfony/panther): the symfony toolkit to manage testing throught a browser (before this compoennt, we had to use npm libraries to control browser)
-* babel-preset-es2017: do you really need explanation ?
+* babel-preset-env: do you really need explanation ? this is just for Babel7
 * ~~[testcafe](https://testcafe.devexpress.com/): an e2e test framework (might be changed with chimp or anything else, gimme better idea)~~
 * [jasmine](https://jasmine.github.io/) & [karma](https://karma-runner.github.io/2.0/index.html): a stack for unit & e2e tests (a more standard stack to replace testcafé)
 * sass: hey, we are not in nineties, we don't write css now